 ARTICLE XVII – EMPLOYEE POLICY

 Section 1.
-The Employee Policy is an addendum to the bylaws.
-The Employee Policy is under the direction and approval of the Executive Committee.
+The Employee Policy is under the direction and approval of the CEO other than employee

 Section 1.
 The Conflict of Interest policy is an addendum to the bylaws and is approved by the Board of

 Section 1.
 Upon dissolution or winding up of the affairs of the Association, the Board of Directors, after

 providing for payment of all obligations, shall distribute all remaining assets to the National Association of REALTORS® or within its discretion, to any other nonprofit and tax exempt organization.

 AMENDED 09/15/81 12/06/90 12/13/01 9/23/83 09/19/92